-- To reduce fog build up on the windshield during humid weather, place the air flow selector in the (defrost) or (floor/defrost) position. - To reduce humidity build up inside the vehicle, do not drive with the air flow selector in the O (OFF) position or with (recirculated air) engaged and A/C off. - Do not put objects under the front seats that will interfere with the airflow to the back seats. - Remove any snow, ice or leaves from the air intake area at the base of the windshield. - To improve the A/C cool down, drive with the windows slightly open for 2-3 minutes after start up or until the vehicle has been "aired out."
+- To reduce fog build up on the windshield during humid weather, place the air flow selector in the III position. - To reduce humidity build up inside the vehicle: do not drive with the system off or with recirculated air engaged. - Do not put objects under the front seats that will interfere with the airflow to the back seats. - Remove any snow, ice or leaves from the air intake area at the base of the windshield.

-During extreme high ambient temperatures when idling stationary for extended periods of time in gear, it is recommended to run the A/C in the MAX A/C position, reduce blower fan speed from the highest setting and put the vehicle's transmission into the PARK gear position to continue to receive cool air from your A/C system.
+During extreme high ambient temperatures when idling stationary for extended periods of time in gear, it is recommended to run the A/C in the MAX A/C position, turn off the rear A/C unit (if equipped), reduce blower fan speed from the highest setting and put the vehicle's transmission into the PARK gear position to continue to receive cool air from your A/C system.

-For maximum cooling performance in MAX A/C mode:
+For maximum cooling performance in the MAX A/C mode:

-- 1. Select MAX A/C. - 2.
-Move temperature control selector to the coolest setting. - 3.
-Set the fan to the highest speed initially, then adjust to maintain comfort.
+- Press MAX A/C. - Adjust the temperature to the coldest setting. - Set the fan to the highest speed initially, then adjust to maintain passenger comfort.